-We propose factor-augmented out of sample forecasting models for the real exchange rate between Korea and the US.
-We estimate latent common factors by applying an array of data dimensionality reduction methods to a large panel of monthly frequency time series data.
-We augment benchmark forecasting models with common factor estimates to formulate out-of-sample forecasts of the real exchange rate.
-Major findings are as follows.
-First, our factor models outperform conventional forecasting models when combined with factors from the US macroeconomic predictors.
-Korean factor models perform overall poorly.
-Second, our factor models perform well at longer horizons when American real activity factors are employed, whereas American nominal/financial market factors help improve short-run prediction accuracy.
-Third, models with global PLS factors from UIP fundamentals overall perform well, while PPP and RIRP factors play a limited role in forecasting.
+Utilizing an array of data dimensionality reduction methods, we estimate latent common factors of the Won/Dollar real exchange rate from a large panel of economic predictors of the U.S. and South Korea.
+We demonstrate superior out-of-sample predictability of our factor augmented forecasting models relative to conventional models when we utilize factors obtained from U.S. economic variables, while Korean factors fail to enhance predictability.
+Our models perform better at longer horizons when American real activity factors are employed, whereas American nominal/financial market factors help improve short-run prediction accuracy.
+UIP fundamental factors with the dollar as numéraire overall perform well, while PPP and RIRP factors play a limited role in forecasting the Won/Dollar exchange rate.